D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 • Alignment: usually lawful.
 Dullahans are born from bloodshed, and they have strong feelings about taking violence into their own hands--believing in whatever cause they are set against.

-• Languages: The mortal dullahan naturally speak Sylvan and Common.
+• Languages: Mortal Dullahan speak Sylvan and Common.

 • Bonus Languages: Abyssal, Celestial, Elven or Infernal.